All About Kidney Cancer

 Benign kidney tumors are non-cancerous, but can grow very large and have an effect on the body.
 These include renal adenoma, oncocytoma and angiomyolipoma.
 They are treated using surgery, radiofrequency ablation and/or arterial embolization.

-The American Cancer Society estimates that in 2015 about 61,560 new cases of kidney cancer, inclusive of all types, will be diagnosed.
-It is estimated that there will be 14,080 deaths from kidney cancer in 2015.
-The average age of a person when diagnosed is 64 and kidney cancer is uncommon in people younger than 45.
+The American Cancer Society estimates 73,750 individuals will be diagnosed every year with kidney cancer (all types).
+Kidney cancer tends to occur more frequently in older people, with an average age of diagnosis being 64 years old.
+It is very rare in individuals under the age of 45.
 Kidney cancer is more common in men than women.
-African Americans and American Indians/Alaska Natives have slightly higher rates of renal cell carcinomas than do Caucasians.
+African Americans and American Indians/Alaska Natives have slightly higher rates of renal cell carcinomas than Caucasians.

 - Obesity - Obesity changes different hormone levels, which can lead to kidney cancer.

-- Family History - The risk for kidney cancer increases in persons with a first-degree relative who has had kidney cancer.
+- Family history - The risk for kidney cancer increases in persons with a first-degree (parent/sibling) relative who has had kidney cancer.

 How can I prevent kidney cancer?